Springdale: A Great Place to Live!

 The town of Springdale is located in Washington County, Utah.
-The last census (2010) showed a full-time population of 529, but it feels much larger than that during the peak of the tourist season.
+Springdale has a full-time population of 592, but it feels much larger than that during the peak of the tourist season.
 It was originally settled by Mormons in 1862 and remained an isolated farming community until the formation of Zion National Park in 1919.
 Since that time, Zion has become one of the top 10 most visited national parks in the United States, and Springdale has become a favorite destination for people from all over the world.

 Springdale is about 40 miles from St. George, Utah, home of a brand-new airport, Dixie State University, and about 80,000 permanent residents.
 It’s a 2-hour drive from Las Vegas, the entertainment capital of the world, so exotic nightlife and world-class shopping is certainly within reach.